A list of Active sustainable development programs in Kenya

 MAP

-Kenya Markets Assistance Programme (MAP) is an ongoing project funded by the Department for International Development (DFID) and run by the Kenya markets trust (KMT) its aim is to improve how agriculture markets can work better for the poor to increase their incomes and create jobs creation.
+Kenya Markets Assistance Programme (MAP) is an ongoing project funded by the Department for International Development (DFID) and run by the Kenya Markets Trust (KMT) its aim is to improve how agriculture markets can work better for the poor to increase their incomes and create jobs creation.
 It targets Kenya’s livestock, inputs, and water sectors.

 CRAFT